workap9/SQL-Ecommerce-Database-Project/README.md

 # SQL Ecommerce-Database-Project

-WX Online Shopping Platform
+Walmart Online Shopping Platform Clone

 Company Description:

-WX(fictional) is an online e-commerce platform that operates a chain of hypermarkets (also called supercenters), discount department stores, and grocery stores in the United States.
-People use WX to order food, consumables, and general merchandise assortments such as groceries, everyday essentials, toys, and electronics.
+Walmart(fictional) is an online e-commerce platform that operates a chain of hypermarkets (also called supercenters), discount department stores, and grocery stores in the United States.
+People use Walmart to order food, consumables, and general merchandise assortments such as groceries, everyday essentials, toys, and electronics.

 User Requirements: